ksugar/qupath-extension-sam/README.md

 ## Updates

+### v0.9.1

+- Enable the confidence threshold setting only for SAM3 models.
+- Accept SAM3 requests without any text or bounding box prompts.
+This enables the use of SAM3 with a pre-existing inference state.
+The [samapi](https://github.com/ksugar/samapi) server version must be `v0.7.1` or above.

 ### v0.9.0
 - Support SAM3 (you need to use the [samapi](https://github.com/ksugar/samapi) server `v0.7.0` or above).
 - Accept server URL without a trailing slash.